Esther Rolick: Artistic style

 Rolick made sculptures and drawings early in her career but received most notice for her oils.
 She was known for realist paintings and fantastic treatment of natural subjects.
 One critic saw a Van Gogh-like immediacy and emotional content in them.
 Another saw this directness as freedom from "extraneous thoughts".
 Her work was labeled expressionist and neo-romantic.
 Mid-career, she showed watercolors along with oils and drawings.
 Critics' reactions were much the same as before.
 One said she had a flair for dramatic presentation and expressionist emotional projection.
 Others noted her bold use of colors and stylized treatment of natural subjects—"fantasy paintings" that were "based on keen observation".
 At the end of her career, her work drew little comment.
 In that period, she added collages and constructions to the paintings and drawings for which she continued to be best known.

 An untitled painting of animals and human figured from 1941, shown at right, shows her handling of color and treatment of fantastic subjects in oil.
 A drawing from 1942, "Self-Portrait in Shoe", shown at left, indicates a light-hearted use of fantasy early in her career.
 An oil of 1948-1949 called "Nuns and Priest Pass by Ruins, Florence", shown at right, indicates her mid-career handling of color and fantasy in an urban setting.
 At left, another oil, "Night Is a Black Cat", of 1951, shows her ability to paint in a decorative style while still maintaining what a critic called "sinister" overtones.
+Her series of paintings entitled "Dream Garden" is probably her most famous offering and was hung in the Museum of Modern Art in the 1960s.
+Other paintings hang in museums the world over.
+The series of paintings entitled "The Creation of the World" remain in major private collections.
+Her landscapes and paintings of the animal world are sought after but most remain in private family collections and rarely come up for auction.